ajw628/guilder-chronicles/Lore/Items/Special Items.md

 		4: The sound of rushing wind.
 A hole of 1d10 diameter appears in front of you
 		5: A sizzling sound comes from the box.
 A gloved hand holding an ACME disintigrating pistol comes out of the box and fires the disintegrate spell.
 		6: You hear the hiss of dynamite.
 The box explodes immediately.
 3d6 fire damage to all entities within 5 feet of the box

+Yuusha's Armor (Broken)
+	The broken chain mail of the ancient warrior Yuusha.
+The wearer can spend a charge of the armor to add a +3 to their attack roll.
+The addition is made after the roll, but before the DM reveals if it is a successful hit.
+The armor has 3 charges that reset at dawn.